Case Studies

 By the team at Gavel

-Cut drafting time by 80%
+Cut drafting time by 90%

 Is Abuse an Acceptable Ground for Divorce?

-If you are considering divorce in Arkansas and have experienced abuse, it’s important to understand how this can impact your case.
-This guide outlines the legal requirements and relevant considerations specific to Arkansas.
+If you are considering divorce in Arkansas and have experienced physical, emotional, or psychological abuse, it’s essential to understand how this can impact your case.
+Arkansas law recognizes abuse as a valid fault-based ground for divorce, which can significantly affect child custody, property division, and spousal support.
+This guide explores the legal framework surrounding abuse in Arkansas divorce cases and the protections available for victims.

-How Abuse Affects Child Custody in Divorce
+How Abuse Affects Child Custody in Arkansas Divorce Cases

 How Abuse Affects Property Division in Divorce